-However, purpose-made rosé is the creme de la creme.
+However, the purpose-made rosé is the creme de la creme.
 The process involves the direct pressing of dark-skinned grapes, leaving the skins in contact with the juice for a few hours to a few days.
 The longer they are in contact, the more intense the color of the wine.

-My opinion on rosato has evolved in the years since I’ve left Salento.
-Now when I see someone drinking rosato/rosé, my reaction is, “They’re drinking pink wine?
+My opinion on Rosato has evolved in the years since I’ve left Salento.
+Now when I see someone drinking Rosato/rosé, my reaction is, “They’re drinking pink wine?
 Where’s mine?”

 Rosato from Puglia, Italy

-Cantele Wine’s Rosato Rohesia, made from the winery’s flagship Salice Salentino Riserva of Negro Amaro, is a robust, fresh and flavorful wine with hints of pomegranate and flint.
+Cantele Wine’s Rosato Rohesia, made from the winery’s flagship Salice Salentino Riserva of Negro Amaro, is a robust, fresh, and flavorful wine with hints of pomegranate and flint.